Was your company's funding application approved? Congratulations! This page contains instructions on how to start, monitor and report on your project.

 The declaration cannot be given by the company's CEO or the accountable project leader.
 The report can only be submitted by the accountable project leader or an authorized signatory of the organization.

 If you end up spending less on salaries and purchased services than the amount estimated in your funding decision, you can declare up to 30% of your other costs in your final report.
-You will need to mention this in the description of your project.
-From mid-July onwards, you will be able to report this change in the cost table included in the online reporting template.

 Raising the percentage of other costs cannot raise your total project costs above the total budget approved in your award decision.
 The amount of assistance cannot exceed your total business development costs.